By: Susan Goodkind Wideman, J.D.

 While many of those designations may have been successful, I didn’t always hear about them.
 (People don’t call their lawyers to report they have no problems.)
 What I did hear about were the designations that didn’t work out.
 Situations like the daughter appointed as Health Care Agent who challenged her dying mother’s wishes to decline life support.
 Or, the nephew, acting as power of attorney, who drained his uncle’s bank account on the way to his funeral.
 I saw children serving as Trustees who ignored the Trust distribution terms and enriched themselves disproportionately.
 One of the saddest cases was the special needs child who lived with his parents until they died.
 The parents wanted this son to have their home and sufficient money for a caregiver.
 A greedy sibling, serving as Trustee, took advantage of poorly drafted legal documents, sold the house, and put his brother in a group home with strangers and no money.
 There were also cases where beneficiaries with special needs trusts lost their public assistance because their fiduciaries failed to do the required record-keeping and reporting to the government.
 Many of these cases ended up in Court.
 They were all difficult to resolve, long and drawn out, expensive, and a source of discord and estrangement among family members…all because the wrong person was designated for a fiduciary role.

 Want to avoid your own estate plan fiasco?
 Here are my guidelines for “staffing” your estate plan like a business:

 - Hire an estate planning attorney and get your estate plan done/updated now.
-The year 2020 has shown us how quickly life can change.
+People think they have more time, but accidents, pandemics, etc., show us how quickly life can change.
 Your estate plan warrants the same attention you give to your business or career if you want to achieve your goals.